Health & Wellness

 What’s mastitis in dogs?

-Mastitis happens when bacterial or fungal infections cause dogs’ mammary glands to become inflamed, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, explains.
+Mastitis happens when bacterial or fungal infections cause dogs’ mammary glands to become inflamed, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, explains.

 “Bacteria usually get into the mammary gland through the nipple from the environment, especially if the skin isn’t kept clean,” Dr. Singler says.